-The word ‘mush’ doesn’t sound appetizing but once you have tried this recipe you will be definitely be coming back for more, especially as you can dress it up for serving like this!
+The word ‘mush’ doesn’t sound appetizing but once you’ve tried this pioneers recipe you will be definitely be coming back for more, especially as you can dress it up for serving like this!

 Corn meal lasted well on the trail west and sometimes the pioneers were able to trade with friendly Native Americans for cornmeal when supplies ran low.
 The first Americans ground it using a hollow stone for the mortar and a stone pestle.